Best Working Capital Lines of Credit in 2026

 2. Evaluate your eligibility

-While business loan requirements will vary by lender and loan type, you can expect to be evaluated based on your personal credit score and business credit score, how long your company has been operating and the amount of annual revenue you bring in each year.
+While business loan requirements will vary by lender and loan type, you can expect to be evaluated based on your personal credit score and business credit score, how long your company has been operating and the amount of revenue you bring in each year.

-3. Research potential lenders
+3. Compare potential lenders

 4. Gather the required documentation